CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 If it doesn't work and you can help with the script, please file an issue. **Pull requests could be used, but cannot be merged, due to the way my Git setup works**

 ## Author notes

+### Where's my progress bar?

+Standard Python `requests` do not make use of callback/intermediary functions while they're processing.
+Unless I move to another module and learn its command set, this is the best I can do.

 ### How updates exactly work in this script